 It was a marathon, but we didn't run it alone.
-Ably assisted by our clients, we together persevered for four years.
-Eventually, cooler heads prevailed, and the matter was settled with a senior staffer with the assessment authority who, when presented with full evidence, recognized that the circumstances surrounding the sale made it invalid for assessment purposes.
-Turner Drake was successful in reaching an agreement that saw the assessment reduced to its previous, pre-sale level, saving its client close to \$150,000/annum in taxes.
+Ably assisted by our clients, and (in the fullness of time) by the assessment authority, we persevered for four years.
+Eventually, cooler heads prevailed, and the matter was settled with a senior staffer with the assessment authority who, when presented with full evidence, recognised that the circumstances surrounding the sale made it invalid for assessment purposes.
+Turner Drake was successful in reaching an agreement that saw the assessment reduced to its previous, presale level, saving its client close to \$150,000/annum in taxes.